Mickekofi/EyeTubeBot/README.md

 ## Support

-#### You can decide to buy or push to us a cup of ☕️ coffee in our skrill account at : 👇
+#### You can decide to buy or push to us a cup of ☕️ coffee in our skrill to skrill account at : 👇

  ```
  michaelappiah6910